Limited Liability Company (LLC)

 - LLCs do not issue stock and are not required to hold annual meetings or keep written minutes, which a corporation must do in order to preserve the liability shield for its owners.

 - Either before or after filing its articles of organization, the LLC members must enter into a verbal or written operating agreement.
 A formal, written agreement is advisable.
-An LLC is typically managed by its members, unless the members agree to have a manager handle the LLC’s business affairs.
+Its members typically manage an LLC, unless the members agree to have a manager handle the LLC’s business affairs.

 - Generally, members of an LLC that are taxed as a partnership may agree to share the profits and losses in any manner in compliance with Subchapter K. Members of an LLC classified as a corporation receive profits and losses in the same manner as shareholders of a corporation legally organized as such.